BLOG

 Remember, Form 1099 is not an “entry form”, meaning you don’t actually include it with your tax return.
 Instead, you use the information on the form to complete the relevant portion of your tax return.

-The gains and losses reported on a 1099-B should be included on Form 8949 of your tax return.
+The gains and losses reported on Form 1099-DA and Form 1099-B should be included on Form 8949 of your tax return.
 This form reports your total capital gains and losses from all of your investments.
 Once this form is complete, your net gain or loss should be reported on Schedule D.

 The cryptocurrency income (staking, etc.) that’s reported on a 1099-MISC should be reported on Schedule 1, Schedule B, or Schedule C of your tax return depending on the specifics of your situation.